nmfs-ost/noaa-fit-resources/_posts/2021-07-30-github-account.md

 >**Note**: it is good practice that your NOAA GitHub username is `FirstLast-NOAA` which clearly identifies it as an NOAA linked account versus a personal account.

-## Setting up a code repository
+## Setting up a code repository with your NOAA account

 To set up a repository to keep your code, [create a repo] under your NOAA GitHub account and follow the below requirements:

 - Only allowing write access to NOAA users
 - All non-NOAA users can only have pull-request access
-- Must include this [disclaimer](https://github.com/nmfs-fish-tools/Resources/blob/master/Disclaimer.md) in the README
+- Must include a `DISCLAIMER.md` like [this one](https://github.com/nmfs-fish-tools/Resources/blob/master/Disclaimer.md), or a disclaimer in the README
-- Must include specific wording in [License](https://github.com/nmfs-fish-tools/Resources/blob/master/LICENSE.md)
+- Must include specific wording in the `LICENCE.md` like [this](https://github.com/nmfs-fish-tools/Resources/blob/master/LICENSE.md)
 - Must have a "gold standard" backup of the repo

 One way to set administrative privileges on your repo is to create an “organization” in GitHub.
 Repos will then fall under that org, and Github allows for more admin ability under organizations.